sorgelig/ZX_Spectrum-128K_MIST/README.md

 - F3 - skip to next part

 **CSW** files are supported and always loaded in normal mode.
 This format is useful only for apps using non-standard loaders with non-standard transfer speeds.
 Can use F1 key to pause/continue.

+### Turbo modes
+You can control CPU speed by following keys:
+- F4 - normal speed (3.5MHz)
+- F5 - 7MHz
+- F6 - 14MHz
+- F7 - 28MHz
+- F8 - 56MHz

+It's useful to switch to maximum speed when you are loading tape in normal mode.
+Due to SDRAM speed limitation 28MHz and 56MHz speeds include wait states, so effective CPU speed is lower than nominal.

 ### Download precompiled binaries and system ROMs:
 Go to [releases](https://github.com/sorgelig/ZX_Spectrum-128K_MIST/tree/master/releases) folder.